Push Front Kick: Power Development

 Think about it.
 You will learn how to accelerate you mass.
 If your generate great pressure into the target the stationary target will resist.
 Between those two forces something in your body may give.
 If your body it’s not prepared, it will be your joints and muscles.
 They need to be strong enough to withstand the impact.

 Thus proper conditioning is needed.
 Next the focus shifts to the supporting leg.
 We don’t float, but rather stand.
 The power comes from the floor.
-Supporting leg needs to be prepared to send the force up the chain.
+The supporting leg needs to be prepared to send the force up the chain.
 At the same time to absorb, in case the kick is used defensively.

 The whole program is very straight to the point.
 Each exercise is selected to do it’s part in maximum power development.